Skip to content

 Should I take a vitamin supplement?

-Does cooking or roasting nuts affect their vitamin content?
+Does roasting nuts affect their vitamin content?

 Yes, to some extent.
 Water-soluble vitamins like B-vitamins are sensitive to heat and can be partially lost during roasting.
 Fat-soluble vitamins like Vitamin E are more stable, but very high heat can still cause some degradation.
 Raw or lightly roasted nuts generally retain the most vitamins.
+Consider your portion sizes when consuming nuts.

 What is a “Daily Value” (% DV)?

 The % Daily Value is a guide to the nutrients in one serving of food.
 For example, if a serving provides 25% of the DV for Vitamin C, it means it contains one-quarter of the amount of Vitamin C that a person on a 2,000-calorie diet should get for the entire day.
+These values help you understand the nutrient density of foods.

 You May Also Like These Calculators